zeighy/entra-nofly-monitor/README.md

     * Compares the current login against all other logins for that same user in the last 24 hours.
     * **Flags Impossible Travel**: Flags any event exceeding the speed threshold for the UI.
     * **Flags Region Change**: Flags any change in state/province between two successful logins for the UI.
+    * **Checks for Device Changes**: For each unique user in the log batch, it compares their current MFA devices in Entra against a saved snapshot in the local database.
+Any added or removed devices are flagged as incidents.
 3.  **Builds Email Digest**: It collects all incidents that meet the stricter criteria for email alerts (e.g., not whitelisted, region change distance exceeded) into a single list.
 4.  **Sends Email**: If any email-worthy incidents were found, it sends one single, consolidated email digest to all configured recipients and logs the sent alerts in the `email_alerts` table.
 5.  **Prunes Old Data**: Automatically deletes logs from the `login_logs` table that are older than 180 days.